sseerrggii/intercooperation_website/index.md

 ## Main actors

-[CoopITEasy](https://coopiteasy.be/en/) and [Coopdevs](https://coopdevs.org/) are [workers cooperatives](https://en.wikipedia.org/wiki/Worker_cooperative) that offer IT services for actors in the Social Economy, and mostly work with Odoo ERP.
+[Coop IT Easy](https://coopiteasy.be/en/) and [Coopdevs](https://coopdevs.org/) are [workers cooperatives](https://en.wikipedia.org/wiki/Worker_cooperative) that offer IT services for actors in the Social Economy, and mostly work with Odoo ERP.
 They are currently the main promoters of this intercooperation effort, and are hoping to welcome many other actors.

 We've currently established links with a number of organizations: